havocp/xsbt-wiki/Getting-Started/Getting-Started-Using-Plugins.md

 ## Creating a plugin

 After reading this far, you pretty much know how to _create_ an sbt plugin as well.
 There's one trick to know; set `sbtPlugin := true` in `build.sbt`.
-If `sbtPlugin` is true, the project will scan for instances of `Plugin`, and list them in `sbt/sbt.plugins`. `sbtPlugin := true` also adds sbt to the project's classpath, so you can use sbt APIs to implement your plugin.
+If `sbtPlugin` is true, the project will scan its compiled classes for instances of `Plugin`, and list them in `sbt/sbt.plugins` when it packages a jar. `sbtPlugin := true` also adds sbt to the project's classpath, so you can use sbt APIs to implement your plugin.

 Learn more about creating a plugin at [[Plugins]] and [[Plugins Best Practices]].